NiceneNerd/Wild-Bits/docs/README.md

 # Wild Bits

-A GUI frontend for Leoetlino's Python tools for BOTW modding
+A GUI frontend for several Python tools using in BotW modding

 ## Dependencies